-- 25. If the institution's ICT strategy requires the implementation of important and complex ICT changes, or changes with material implications for the institution's business model, competent authorities should assess whether the institution has a control framework in place, appropriate to its size, its ICT activities as well as the level of change activities, to support the effective implementation of the institution's ICT strategy.
-In conducting this assessment competent authorities should take into account whether the control framework: - a. includes governance processes (e.g. progress and budget monitoring and reporting) and relevant bodies (e.g. a project management office (PMO), an ICT steering group or equivalent) to effectively support the implementation of the ICT strategic programmes; - b. has defined and allocated the roles and responsibilities for the implementation of ICT strategic programmes, paying particular attention to the experience of key stakeholders in organising, steering and monitoring important and complex ICT changes and the management of the wider organisational and human impacts (e.g. managing resistance to change, training, communication). - c. engages the independent control and internal audit functions to provide assurance that the risks associated with ICT strategy implementation have been identified, assessed and effectively mitigated and that the governance framework in place to implement the ICT strategy is effective; and d. contains a planning and planning review process that provides flexibility to respond to important identified issues (e.g. encountered implementation problems or delays) or external developments (e.g. important changes in the business environment, technological issues or innovations) to ensure a timely adaptation of the strategic implementation plan.
+- 27. If the institution's ICT strategy requires the implementation of important and complex ICT changes, or changes with material implications for the institution's business model, competent authorities should assess whether the institution has a control framework in place, appropriate to its size, its ICT activities as well as the level of change activities, to support the effective implementation of the institution's ICT strategy.
+In conducting this assessment competent authorities should take into account whether the control framework: - a. includes governance processes (e.g. progress and budget monitoring and reporting) and relevant bodies (e.g. a project management office (PMO), an ICT steering group or equivalent) to effectively support the implementation of the ICT strategic programmes; - has defined and allocated the roles and responsibilities for the implementation of ICT strategic programmes, paying particular attention to the experience of key stakeholders in organising, steering and monitoring important and complex ICT changes and the management of the wider organisational and human impacts (e.g. managing resistance to change, training, communication).